LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Mazikeen's Story
 Mazikeen returns to Gogledd Ynys, and is imprisoned by Lupella who has discovered that it was her father who killed Mazikeen's father.

-## 1789
-#### Mazikeen's Story
-Mazikeen shares her plot to kill Ven-Dryk with Lupella - affronted by this, Lupella imprisons Mazikeen.

 ## 1791
 #### Mazikeen's Story